City star Tashwin torments local batsmen in both league and cup matches

 In-form Binay Joseph struck 78 in vain as his Hampton side were beaten by Buckden, while Werrington strolled to an eight-wicket success in Division Two over Nassington after dismissing their visitors for 105.

-Jack Calpin followed 71 for Orton Park in a Hunts Division One win over Blunham with 85 in a Rutland Division Four win against Newborough seconds.
+Jack Calpin followed 71 for Orton Park in a Cambs Division Three win over Burwell with 85 in a Rutland Division Four win against Newborough seconds.

 In Hunts Division Four Aneesh Jose bagged 5-11 as Royal Strikers bowled Barnack seconds out for 36 on the way to a six-wicket win.